Today I’m going to show you how to start practicing self-care by setting up bullet journal self-care spreads.

 Practice Self-Care Routines & Track Your Progress with a Bullet Journal Habit Tracker

 As weird as it might sound, practicing self-care is also a skill.

-Although in a long time it means eating a bucket of chocolate ice-cream to comfort me (yes, thank you teen movies), developing good self-care habits requires time.
+Although for a long time it means eating a bucket of chocolate ice cream to comfort me (yes, thank you teen movies), developing good self-care habits requires time.

 In order to stay accountable, a habit tracker is a great tool to constantly be reminded to take a little time for yourself.

 Bullet Journal Meal Planning Spread

 Meal planning can really help you eat healthy and clean.
 Eat a rainbow.
 You can increase your wellbeing and make your body happy.
 Use your bullet journal to make meal planning easier.

 Keep track of how many cups you are drinking every day.
 Using a bullet journal water log ensures you are staying hydrated all day long.

 Sometimes all you need to cure a bad day is sleep.
 Sleep works excellently in dealing with bad days, especially if your sleep pattern has been previously unhealthy.
 Tuck yourself in bed early and watch the bad day go away.

 My Bullet Journal Planning Routine